Crappie Fishing Catch and Release Tips

 Rain can also improve crappie fishing, especially if it reduces light penetration and softens pressure from boat traffic.
 After a stable weather pattern, however, a sudden front may slow the bite.
 When conditions change, slow your presentation and be willing to move to more protected water or deeper structure.

 Light level is especially important.
 Early morning, late afternoon, and overcast days often provide better opportunities than bright midday sun.
-In clear water, the fish may hold deeper during full sun and move shallow when shadows increase.
-In stained water, the opposite may not always be true, but lower light still tends to help.
+In clear water, fish may hold deeper during full sun and move shallower when shadows increase.
+In stained water, the pattern may differ somewhat, but lower light still tends to help.

 Responsible Crappie Fishing and Catch and Release